CodeMechanix/redis-cluster/readme.md

 ![source: https://redislabs.com/redis-features/redis-cluster  ](https://i.ibb.co/KWgJBMF/redis-cluster-diagram.png)

 A Redis cluster is simply a **data sharding strategy**.

+### Sharding
+Redis Cluster does not use consistent hashing, but a different form of sharding where every key is conceptually part of what we call an  **hash slot**.

+There are 16384 hash slots in Redis Cluster, and to compute what is the hash slot of a given key, we simply take the CRC16 of the key modulo 16384.

+Every node in a Redis Cluster is responsible for a subset of the hash slots, so for example you may have a cluster with 3 nodes, where:

+-   Node A contains hash slots from 0 to 5500.
+-   Node B contains hash slots from 5501 to 11000.
+-   Node C contains hash slots from 11001 to 16383.

 #### What is sharding?

 The word “**Shard**” means “**a small part of a whole**“.
 Hence Sharding means dividing a larger part into smaller parts.